AllenCoder/AMVP/README.md

 ## Notes:

 1. Override getPresenterKey() in your View to change the default key used to cache the presenter.
-2. Only use the Presenter after onPostCreate() or onViewStateRestored()
+2. Only use the Presenter after onPostCreate() or onViewStateRestored(), since the view won't be attached yet.
 3. Initialize the Presenter's state on onCreate(Bundle savedInstanceState)